Discover Vegetables that Grow from Cuttings! Growing them this way is faster than seed propagation. Check out their names.

 Here are the best tips to grow tomatoes in containers!

-Now keep the soil evenly moist in that pot but reduce watering of the mother plant.
+Keep the soil evenly moist in that pot but reduce watering of the mother plant.
 This way, the clone plant will reduce its dependency on the mother plant and start growing its own roots.
-In a week or two, your clone plant will root, and once it does–cut its connection from the mother plant.
+In a week or two, your clone plant will root.

 7. Bitter Melon